 So, if you’re experiencing any of the above-mentioned signs let’s see how you can identify a white grub infestation and how to get rid of the destructive pest.

 Curl grubs are the larvae of different species of beetles, including the African Black Beetle and the Christmas Beetle here in Australia.
-They are white, plump, grow to about 3cm in size, have three pairs of legs and a small orange head.
+They are white and plump, grow to about 3cm in size, and have three pairs of legs and a small orange head.

 The easiest way to identify curl grubs is to poke them with a stick.
 If they curl into a “C” shape you have a curl grub problem on your hands.